 Mark Davis, back in a moment on the Rush Limbaugh show.

-Well, you can't get out of the week without one Michael Jackson bumper.
+Well, you can't get out of the week without one Michael Jackson vumper.

 And the visual that accompanies this for me is that Motown 25 show.

-I know we've gone through well, two and a half hours in, and I've it's the first mention I've made of Michael Jackson, probably a good thing, because I'm kind of Michled out.
+I know we've gone through, well, two and a half hours in, and it's the first mention I've made of Michael Jackson.

-And in fact, the two big topics of week have obviously, you know, for the last ten days, let's say, have been Michael Jackson and Sarah Baylon.
+In fact, the two big topics of the week have obviously, you know, for the last 10 days, let's say, have been Michael Jackson and Sarah Balin.

-For Governor Palin, she either has to be the next Margaret Thatcher or uh a dismissable idiot.
+For Governor Palin, she either has to be the next Margaret Thatcher or a dismissable idiot.

 Anything in between.

-You know, you you d dare to suggest her strengths to it to a hater and you will be mocked.
+You know, you dare to suggest her strengths to a hater and you will be mocked.

-Dare to suggest her weaknesses to a fan and and you and you will be v viciously derided.
+Dare to suggest her weaknesses to a fan and you will be viciously derided.

-You know, I I want her to come back and, you know, that let's have this newfound freedom that she's gonna have, this very self-created pressure of coming out of the governor's office and let's bone up on some things, man.
+You know, I want her to come back and let's have this newfound freedom that she's going to have, this very self-created pressure of coming out of the governor's office and let's bone up on some things, man.

-Keep all the charm, all the spunk, all the attributes that she already has and add to them by, oh, I don't know, becoming sharp.
+Keep all the charm, all the spunk, all the attributes that she already has, and add to them by, oh, I don't know, becoming sharp, sharper.

 I want her to add to her positives.

-Um, with Michael, uh it is impossible to uh to dismiss both uh to avoid both sides of of his coin.
+Now, with Michael, it is impossible to dismiss both, to avoid both sides of his coin.

 One side of the coin is the musical genius and master entertainer.